 The morphism $\widetilde{\M}_{1,n}(\mathbb{P}^r,d)\to \Mfr_{1,n}^{\rad}$ is smooth from \cite[Theorem 4.5.1]{rspw}.
-The smoothness implies that given a smoothing of the prestable, radially aligned domain curves, we may always lift this to a smoothing of the maps.
-Hence $\widetilde{\M}(\mathbf{G},\rho)$ smoothes to $\widetilde{\M}(\mathbf{G}',\rho')$ if and only there is some lift of a morphism between the two underlying radially aligned graphs.
+The smoothness implies that given a smoothing of the prestable, radially-aligned domain curves, we may always lift this to a smoothing of the maps.
+Hence $\widetilde{\M}(\mathbf{G},\rho)$ smoothes to $\widetilde{\M}(\mathbf{G}',\rho')$ if and only there is some lift of a morphism between the two underlying radially-aligned graphs.
 As a smoothing preserves the degree of the map (indeed the Hilbert polynomial), such a lift has the degree assignments determined by the underlying morphism of aligned graphs and must come from a morphism in $\tilde{\Gamma}_{1,n}^\rad(d)$, as desired. \end{proof}